DanchukIvan/byteflow/docs/about/concepts.md

 A lower level component that is directly involved in the information retrieval process.
 If we generalize the functionality of the [Request](../api/api_resources.md#implementations) classes, we can say that at the level of each specific request the following is determined:

-- how to generate links to send a network request, thereby defining the data source section that Yass will work with;
+- how to generate links to send a network request, thereby defining the data source section that Byteflows will work with;
 - what input data we expect to receive and in what format we plan to upload it;
 - where we want to store the data obtained as a result of the execution of this request;
 - whether additional processing of this request is needed.